Triumph of Love (1929 film)

-Triumph of Love (German: Ich lebe für Dich) is a 1929 German silent drama film directed by William Dieterle and starring Dieterle, Lien Deyers and Olaf Fønss.
+Triumph of Love (German: Ich lebe für Dich (lit.
+I live for you)) is a 1929 German silent drama film directed by William Dieterle and starring Dieterle, Lien Deyers and Olaf Fønss.
 It was made by the German branch of Universal Pictures and shot at the Tempelhof Studios in Berlin and on location in Arosa in Switzerland and the Spree Forest in Brandenburg.
 The film's art direction was by Alfred Junge and Max Knaake.